A Year After Deadly Mexico Quake, Corruption, Negligence And Forgotten Victims Remain

 The building unit next to Padilla's trembled, then fell; its top four floors pancaked onto the ground level.
 Padilla's belongings were scattered across the floor, glass was broken and her walls were cracked.
 But she was alive.

 After days of rescue efforts, nine people were confirmed dead in the unit flattened by the quake.
-Every one of the nearly 1,500 residents of the Multifamiliar Tlalpan – a previously public housing complex in the south of the city where Padilla lived – were forced to leave their homes behind.
+All of the nearly 1,500 residents of the Multifamiliar Tlalpan — a previously public housing complex in the south of the city where Padilla lived — were forced to leave their homes behind.

 The now-homeless residents quickly set up shelter in adjacent parks.
 Padilla corralled her rescue dogs into a little tent.
 The 60-year-old has since expanded her makeshift home, stringing tarps across a playground and adding rickety gates, and today she marks one year of living on the street.